 Bracketology is defined as “the activity of predicting the participants in and outcomes of the games in a sports tournament, especially the NCAA college basketball tournament.”
 Yet, for all the scientific methodology some put behind their selections, there are always a number of surprise upsets and random-selection luck.
 By now, you’re ready to build the perfect bracket — but on which platform?
 And what’s the best bracket site for joining a public competition versus creating an office group?

-If You Want Both Men’s and Women’s Brackets, Choose ESPN’s 2018 Bracket Challenge
+Men’s and Women’s Brackets – ESPN’s Bracket Challenge

 Pros: